aditya-chari25/Dapp-Hackathon/README.md

 One can also verify your chat transactions in the blockchain as well in Kabuto Name Service which is built on Hedera Hashgraph

 ## Running the application:-
-1. Clone the repository
+- Clone the repository
-2. cd backend/
+- cd backend/
-3. npm i
+- npm i
-4. node index.js
+- node index.js
+- Open the website in the same port as shown in the terminal and you are good to go

 ## Steps before running the application
 1. Create an account in the [Hedera Portal](https://portal.hedera.com/)